adamburmister/jQuery-XeroLogin/README.md

 ### Creating a new OAuth request to Xero

-You can invoke a XeroLogin by simply instantiating the class:
+You can invoke a XeroLogin by simply setting up the singleton class, then attaching `done` and `fail` promise callbacks, listening to response parameters for more information.

 ```js
 new $.XeroLogin({